hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 A usable API instance needs to have data from a running [stacks-blockchain](https://github.com/stacks-network/stacks-blockchain) instance.

-Because we're focusing on running the API with Docker, it also makes things easier if we run the stacks-blockchain instance similarly.
+Because we're focusing on running the API with Docker, it also makes things easier if we run the stacks-blockchain-api instance similarly.

 With that in mind, you will need to have the following in your Config.toml - this config block will send blockchain events to the API instance that was started earlier: